 1930 – 1959

-In 1930, a dynamic logo appeared, consisting of a circle, a longitudinal line, and an arrow pointing up and to the right.
+In 1930, a dynamic logo appeared: a circle, a longitudinal line, and an arrow pointing up and to the right.
 The word “Volvo” is featured on a wide strip that runs through the ring in the center and has three thin lines on the left.

 1959 – 1970

-This logo is based on a white circle divided into two parts by a horizontal stripe of light blue.
-The center line contains the white word “VOLVO” and connects the blue ring’s two sides that serve as a frame.
-In the upper right corner is a traditional arrow made up of a square and a triangle.
+This logo features a white circle divided into two parts by a horizontal light-blue stripe.
+The center line contains the white word “VOLVO” and connects the two sides of the blue ring, which serves as a frame.
+In the upper-right corner is a traditional arrow composed of a square and a triangle.

 1959 – 1970 (wordmark)

-Throughout the 1960s used, wordmarks with unusual for Volvo font.
-The designers removed all the serifs and aligned the letters but kept the contrast between the major and minor strokes.
+Throughout the 1960s, wordmarks were used with an unusual Volvo font.
+The designers removed all the serifs and aligned the letters, but kept the contrast between the major and minor strokes.
 This typeface is roughly similar to Jeff Levine’s Song Stylist JNL Regular.
-The light blue color of the logo evokes a feeling of softness and airiness.
+The logo’s light blue color evokes softness and airiness.

 1970 – 1999

-The graphic is taken from the 1930 logo and looks like an empty circle with an arrow, outlined on both sides by thin lines.
-In the center, on a separate oval plate, is the name of the company.
+The graphic is based on the 1930 logo and depicts an empty circle with an arrow outlined on both sides by thin lines.
+The company’s name is centered on a separate oval plate.

 1970 – 2020 (wordmark)